jullienl/HPE-Synergy-OneView-demos/README.md

-# OneView-demos
+# HPE-Synergy-OneView-demos
-OneView Demonstrations

-This repo stores examples of HPE OneView PowerShell scripts, Ansible playbooks and more.
+This repo stores examples of PowerShell scripts, Ansible playbooks and more for HPE Synergy and HPE OneView.